alaister-net/docs/docs/panel/files/backup.md

 ![](../../assets/panel/backups_start.png)

 !!! note
-    A backup usually takes around 10 seconds up to half an hour, depending on your server size.
+    A backup usually takes around a few seconds up to 10 minutes, depending on your server size.

 ## Manage the backup
 Finally, you can download, restore, lock, or delete the backup.